JustAnother-Dev/Nebula/README.md

 # Nebula
-This is a project used on Roblox.
-The source is open for all, but credit MUST be provided.
+This is a system used for administrating and operating ROBLOX games.